PROJECT UPDATE: June 2021

-- Group members are expected to participate in the seven working group sessions and provide input into the local growth planning process;
+- Group members are expected to participate in the seven working group sessions and provide input into the local area planning process;

-- Review the local growth planning project information, examine the benefits and trade-offs of growth, and provide input into solutions that meet community needs for growth;
+- Review the local area planning project information, examine the benefits and trade-offs of growth, and provide input into solutions that meet community needs for growth;

 - Act as liaisons to their respective stakeholder groups and the broader community to help ignite broader community interest, gather input and share information about the project;